cineasta-js/cineasta-cli/README.md

 ### src/config

-All kinds of app configurations, including the routes
+All kinds of app configurations, including the routes and initializers

 ### src/scenes